-Once they obtained the judgment they can move forward with garnishing a borrower’s wages.
+Once they obtained the judgment, they can move forward with garnishing a borrower’s wages.
 If your wages are being garnished filing for bankruptcy may be the quickest way to stop the garnishment.
-Immediately after a Chapter 7 or Chapter 13 bankruptcy case is filed and automatic stay will be enacted.
+Immediately after a Chapter 7 or Chapter 13 bankruptcy case is filed, an automatic stay will be enacted.
 The automatic stay requires all collections efforts to immediately stop, including garnishments.
-Additionally, you may be able to discharge the credit card judgment in a Chapter 7 or Chapter 13 bankruptcy.
+Additionally, you may be able to discharge the credit card judgment in Chapter 7 or Chapter 13 bankruptcy.

 Credit Cards with Allegations of Fraud

 It is important to hire a bankruptcy attorney to prevent being accused of fraud in a bankruptcy case.
 If a lender successfully proves fraud, the credit card debt may be ineligible for discharge.
 This process usually starts with the creditor challenging the discharge based on the belief the debt was incurred through fraud.
-See Bankruptcy Code section 523(a)(2)(A).
-Fraud is a defense against dischargability for credit cards in bankruptcy.
-For credit card fraud the creditor will need to prove one of two things: (1) that the card was obtained through fraud, such as falsified information on an application; or (2) the use of the card itself was done in a fraudulent manner.
+Fraud is a defense against dischargeability for credit cards in bankruptcy.
+For credit card fraud, the creditor will need to prove one of two things: (1) that the card was obtained through fraud, such as falsified information on an application; or (2) the use of the card itself was done fraudulently.
 If you think a lender may have a claim of fraud, contact a bankruptcy law firm for legal advice right away.

 Adversary Proceedings for Credit Cards in Bankruptcy

-The court looks at a number of factors when deciding whether or not there is fraud for the credit cards in bankruptcy.
+The court looks at several factors when deciding whether or not there is fraud for the credit cards in bankruptcy.
 The bankruptcy judge will look at the following factors, but it is important to remember that not one single factor is outcome dispositive.
-The judge will look at all of the facts relevant to these factors before making a decision.
+The judge will look at all the facts relevant to these factors before making a decision.

 Contact a Bankruptcy Law Firm in Tampa

-At Florida Law Advisers, we understand how stressful credit card debt can be.
+At Florida Law Advisers, P.A., we understand how stressful credit card debt can be.
 That is why we work so hard to make the case as easy as possible for our clients.
 We will help ensure your rights are protected, keep you well-informed every step of the way, and help you receive the utmost protection bankruptcy can offer.
-Regardless, if you need help with Chapter 13, Chapter 7, or other debt relief our professional legal team will provide you with competent legal advice you can trust.
-To schedule a free consultation with a bankruptcy attorney in Tampa call us at 800 990 7763.
+Regardless, if you need help with Chapter 13, Chapter 7, or other debt relief our professional legal team will provide you with the competent legal advice you can trust.
+To schedule a free consultation with a bankruptcy attorney in Tampa, call us at (800) 990-7763.